Book Review: You Made That Dessert? by Beth Lipton

 Pour the batter into the pan and gently smooth the top with the flexible spatula.
 Bake 45 minutes.
 Cover the pan loosely with foil and bake 10 to 15 minutes longer, until a toothpick inserted in the center comes out clean.
 Let the bread cool on a wire rack for 10 minutes in the pan.

-Remove the bread by running a paring knife around the inside of the pan to loosen it, then inverting the pan to I was asked by one of my favorite bloggers Book Review: You Made That Dessert? by Beth Liptonrelease the bread : onto a wire rack.
+Remove the bread by running a paring knife around the inside of the pan to loosen it, then inverting the pan to release the bread : onto a wire rack.
 Carefully turn the bread right-side up and cool completely.
 Slice and serve.
 Wrap any leftovers tightly in plastic wrap and foil; keep at room temperature for up to 3 days, or freeze for up to 1 month.

 I guess I'll go ahead and use this entry to tell you about this awesome cinnamon I found at TJ Maxx last week!
 It's made out of totally different stuff than most cinnamon sold in the United States.
 If you watch "Good Eats" religiously like I do, you've heard Alton Brown talk about the difference between cheap cinnamon (Cassia) and REAL cinnamon (Cinnamomum Zeylanicum).
 This is the REAL STUFF and it was only $4.99!
 It smells so much better than cheap cinnamon.
 It was really yummy in the gingersnaps, and I bet it's gonna make INSANE cinnamon rolls!
 I'm definitely gonna go back and get a few more.